Tim Jarvis: Shackleton journey

+Other activities

+Jarvis is also involved in various philanthropic ventures including as a former (until 2019) Board Member of Zoos SA (comprising Adelaide Zoo and Monarto Safari Park), fundraising work with Helping Rhinos (a UK charity aiming to save rhinoceros species from extinction) as an Ambassador of the Australian Rhino Project, and his former role as councillor of the Australian Conservation Foundation.
+He is also contributing author of the coursebook Frozen Planet produced by Open University, a course linked with the BBC's Frozen Planet series that aired in 2011.

-Tim Jarvis is well-known public speaker who presents regularly around the world.
+Jarvis is well-known public speaker who presents regularly around the world.
 He formerly worked as a Senior Associate – Sustainability to engineering firm Arup, and has also advised the World Bank, AusAID, and the Asian Development Bank on multilateral aid projects.

-His environmental work is mainly focused on climate change, sustainable aid provision in developing countries, and improving corporate environmental sustainability, as well as 'significant project' management through his project 25zero, which uses equatorial glacial melt as an indicator of global climate change, and the ForkTree Project, which aims to rewild an area of degraded farmland.
+His environmental work is mainly focused on climate change, sustainable aid provision in developing countries, and improving corporate environmental sustainability.
+Other work includes "significant project" management through his project 25zero, which uses equatorial glacial melt as an indicator of global climate change; the ForkTree Project, which aims to rewild an area of degraded farmland; and advocacy for the establishment of marine protected areas.

 Since 2019, Jarvis has lobbied to establish an East Antarctic Marine Protected Area together with Save Our Marine Life (an alliance of leading conservation organisations) and the Pew Charitable Trust.
 Jarvis authored the forward to the report The East Antarctic Marine Park: Maintaining Australia's Legacy, produced in 2019.
+He is a board director of the Foundation for National Parks and Wildlife, and ambassador for Koala Life.

+He is an advisor to the Pew Foundation on marine conservation issues, and undertook a nationwide tour of Australia in May and June 2023, together with representatives from Pew and the Australian Marine Conservation Society, featuring a short film about the need to protect the ocean surrounding Macquarie Island.
+The campaign was instrumental in helping secure the 475,000 km2 Macquarie Island Marine Sanctuary, declared by Australian Environment Minister Tanya Plibersek in 2023.

+Jarvis is involved in developing a Biodiversity Act for South Australia, through his role as Biodiversity Legislation Champion with the South Australian Government.

-Jarvis says he is "committed to finding pragmatic solutions to global environmental sustainability issues", and as a public speaker he talks regularly about motivation and leadership to both individuals and organisations.
+Jarvis says he is "committed to finding pragmatic solutions to global environmental sustainability issues", and as a public speaker he talks regularly about motivation, project management and change leadership to both individuals and organisations.

-Brand Associations

-In August 2016, Jarvis became Sustainability Ambassador for the Steadfast Group – Australia's largest insurance brokerage network – with climate change being identified as a major issue for the insurance sector.

-In November 2016, global adventure-wear brand Kathmandu (company), announced Jarvis as their global brand ambassador.
-In April 2017 he was also made Global Brand Ambassador of Whyte and Mackay's Shackleton branded scotch whisky, which is a recreation of the century-old vintage discovered trapped in the ice basement of Shackleton's Hut at Cape Royds, Antarctica, by the Antarctic Heritage Trust.

-Since October 2017, Tim Jarvis has been Corporate Ambassador - Sustainability for the PICA Group of Companies.
-PICA is the largest apartment building manager (strata corporation manager) in Australia.
-Jarvis is committed to "greening" the footprint of the industry.

-In November 2019, Jarvis, was made AIA Insurance Vitality Ambassador, providing focus of the impact of climate change on the health sector.

-In 2017, he was invited by Nissan to help promote the electric Leaf 2, filming in Bangkok for the Asian and Australian markets.
+Published works

+Jarvis is the author of The Unforgiving Minute (2004), which recounts his expeditions to the North and South Poles as well as the crossing of several Australian deserts, and Mawson – Life and Death in Antarctica, to accompany the 2008 DVD of the same name.